gsoules/MkDocs/digital-archive/docs/technology/install-digital-archive.md

 It is now time to acquire the zip files containing the plugins, and the theme, required by the Digital Archive.
-This section explains where to locate the files and how to add them to the installation so that later you can install and configure the them and each plugin.
+This section explains where to locate the files and how to add them to the installation so that later you can install and configure them and each plugin.
 To *add* them means to upload them to the web server and extract them into the proper installation folders.

 ### Get Digital Archive zip files